 Blowfly larvae get up to 12 mm long.

 After about 5-15 days, they turn into pupa.
 The pupal cases (which are left behind after the larva turn into flies) are purplish-brown in color, oblong in shape, and are about 10 mm long.
 The pupa crawl up through nesting material to feed on nestlings.
 (Videos show they can climb across glass or Plexiglas too.)
-After 7-10 days (depending on the species of blowfly), the pupa morph into adults.
+The larvae may leave damp frass behind.
+After 7-10 days (depending on the species of blow fly), the pupa morph into adults.
 The pupal cases are left behind.
 Adult female blowflies resemble shiny-green house flies.

-Blowfly may attach to a nestlings' feet, legs, toes, abdomen, beak, ear cavities, and the bases of growing wing and tail feathers, and under the chin.
+Blowflies may attach to a nestlings' feet, legs, toes, abdomen, beak, ear cavities, and the bases of growing wing and tail feathers, and under the chin.
 You may see tiny red marks or scabs on a nestling's abdomen.
-Sometimes blowfly try to attack adult birds, but the adults pick them off.
+Sometimes blow fly try to attack adult birds, but the adults pick them off.

 Sometimes hundreds of small, white maggots are found feeding on the remains of dead nestlings.
 These are not blowfly larvae.
 They are probably the larvae of non-parasitic, carrion-feeding flies, the beneficial cleanup crew of the insect world.
 They had nothing to do with causing the nestlings' deaths.
 You should remove any dead nestlings found in a nestbox.